davidacreates/bookmarks/README.md

 # **COPYWRITING**

+* [copyscape] (http://www.copyscape.com/) - search for copies of your page on the web
 * [paperr] (http://www.paperr.in/) - minimalist web based writing tool
 * [hemingway editor] (http://www.hemingwayapp.com/) - hemingway app makes your writing bold and clear
 * [the gary halbert letters] (http://www.thegaryhalbertletter.com/) - the most valuable website on the Internet